0nse/WikiWho/README.md

 An algorithm for extracting posts on Wikipedia page deletion discussions.

 ## Installation Requirements
-WikiWho has been tested on Arch Linux running Python 3.4.3.
+WikiWho has been tested on Arch Linux running Python 3.4.3 and Ubuntu 12.04 running Python 3.2.3.

 WikiWho utilizes the MediaWiki Utilities library to process the revisioned content extracted from Wikipedia.
 These functions can be downloaded from the official MediaWiki Utilities repository (under the MIT license) at the